peter-tanner/BlackboardScraper-Mod/README.md

 ## Usage

 - Run the `scraper.rb` file:
-  - `ruby scraper.rb` - It will ask for your Blackboard username (student ID) and password, and will then work on its own, downloading course materials.
+  - `ruby scraper.rb` - It will ask for your Blackboard username (student ID) and password (and outlook 2FA prompt in the case of UWA), and will then work on its own, downloading course materials.
 It will take quite a while, and it's recommended to do it on a fast internet connection.
 - Your course materials will now be in `out/`
 - The script has a wait timer.
 Modify `$WAIT = 5` in `scraper.rb` to whatever seconds you want to wait between operations.
 This is to reduce stress on the server.